lajosdeme/GHOCC/README.md

 A fee is charged for swapping USDC for GHO, and for sending GHO cross-chain.
 The fees are distributable only to the Aave Treasury.

+Since only pre-deployed token pools are available at the moment for CCIP on testnets, GHOCC uses a simple message send, with the details of the transfer.
+It verifies that it came from the approved Facilitator on Sepolia, and if it did, it mints wrapped GHO on Polygon Mumbai.

+It is only deployed between Sepolia and Polygon Mumbai for the demo, but if there is demand it could be deployed to any other chain.

 Addresses:
 Sepolia demo USDC: 0xd702baC2f43eB7B9aAD73b965210b241d873154C
 Sepolia demo GHO: 0x57F324D62E8fCfCD64c3dc254a04f7a84363F9ef